cookpete/react-player/README.md

-volume | Sets the volume of the appropriate player width | Sets the width of the player height | Sets the height of the player onProgress | Callback containing `played` and `loaded` progress as a fraction eg `{ played: 0.12, loaded: 0.34 }` onPlay | Called when media starts or resumes playing after pausing or buffering onPause | Called when media is paused
+volume | Sets the volume of the appropriate player width | Sets the width of the player height | Sets the height of the player soundcloudConfig | An object containing configuration for the SoundCloud player.
+Includes `clientId`, which can be used to override the default `client_id` vimeoConfig | An object containing configuration for the Vimeo player.
+Includes `iframeParams`, which maps to the [parameters accepted by the Vimeo iframe player](https://developer.vimeo.com/player/embedding#universal-parameters) youtubeConfig | An object containing configuration for the YouTube player.
+Includes `playerVars`, which maps to the [parameters accepted by the YouTube iframe player](https://developers.google.com/youtube/player_parameters?playerVersion=HTML5) onProgress | Callback containing `played` and `loaded` progress as a fraction eg `{ played: 0.12, loaded: 0.34 }` onPlay | Called when media starts or resumes playing after pausing or buffering onPause | Called when media is paused